 How To Pass the Driving Test in NSW & Avoid Common Mistakes

 A great way to improve your chances of passing the test is to learn the common driving mistakes that people make in the test.

 There are a handful of mistakes that people commonly make in the driving test.
 In fact the majority of people who fail the driving test fail for similar reasons.

-Whilst there are 18 fail items listed on the driving test score sheet the vast majority fail for the following reasons.
+Whilst there are 18 fail items listed on the driving test score sheet the vast majority fail for the following reason.